Drivers’ sit-down strike action dire; we’re uncomfortable with it – GPRTU

-The Ghana Private Road Transport Union (GPRTU) has said they are not happy embarking on a sit-down strike as drivers.
+The Ghana Private Road Transport Union (GPRTU) says they are not happy embarking on a sit-down strike as drivers.

 He added that the consequences of sit-down strike actions have not been palatable for the public adding that the drivers are also affected in some instances.

 “When we embark on strike and as a result, someone passes on, then the next day we go back it’s not proper.
-During strike actions when the unfortunate happens to someone within my vicinity as a driver I have to carry the person to the hospital but we are on strike you can imagine the feeling," he said.
+During strike actions when the unfortunate happens to someone within my vicinity as a driver I have to carry the person to the hospital but we are on strike you can imagine the feeling.

 “In some cases when there are deaths and then the next day we resolve what brought about strike action, how do you resurrect the dead person?
 So that is why our leadership decided that sit down strike for us drivers is not a healthy thing and we don’t like it,” Mr. Imoro narrated.